odrotbohm/spring-restbucks/readme.md

 [![Build Status](https://travis-ci.org/odrotbohm/spring-restbucks.png?branch=master)](https://travis-ci.org/odrotbohm/spring-restbucks)

 This project is a sample implementation of the Restbucks application described in the book [REST in Practice](http://shop.oreilly.com/product/9780596805838.do) by Jim Webber, Savas Parastatidis and Ian Robinson.
 It's a showcase for bringing different Spring eco-system technologies together to implement a REST web service.
 The application uses [HAL](http://stateless.co/hal_specification.html) as the primary representation format.
+The server implementation is accompanied by a hypermedia-aware Android client that adapts to changes on the server dynamically.

 ## Quickstart